 - Choose lean cuts of meat and trim as much fat as possible before cooking.

-- Cut out processed meats like ham, bacon and deli meats altogether or eat only rarely.
+- Avoid processed meats like ham, bacon and deli meats or eat only occasionally.

-- For breakfast, add fruit and yoghurt to wholegrain cereal or serve some vegetables with your eggs and toast.
+- Add fruit and yoghurt to wholegrain cereal or serve some vegetables such as mushrooms with your eggs and wholegrain toast.

 - Limit the portion size of your meals and snacks.